Design (DES)

 This course introduces students to the basics of digital photography as it relates to the field of graphic design.
 Topics include, but are not limited to: image selection, product, portfolio, editorial, and graphic design specific image-making.
 Students will have the opportunity to plan and execute a successful photoshoot and practice post-production editing techniques. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Use appropriate digital photography tools.
 2. Apply the principles of design and composition to photography.
 3. Plan and execute a successful photoshoot and practice post-production editing techniques.
 4. Relate the history and impact of commercial photography.
 5. Evaluate and critique personal work and the work of others.
 6. Collaborate effectively in teams.
 7. Demonstrate competency and quality of craftsmanship, ideas, and implementation.
 FA, SP.

 An intermediate level course that expands the skills and knowledge acquired in Design I. The course emphasizes practical assignments that examine applied problem solving and professional solutions for graphic designers.
 Specific themes/topics for the course include visual grouping and hierarchy, visual identity development and application of Gestalt theory. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate creative thinking from the expression of an idea to the completion of a design.
 2. Apply design fundamentals successfully.
 3. Demonstrate an awareness of the history and context of design in relation to contemporary topics and social, political and cultural issues.
 4. Communicate an understanding for the use of design for expression.
 5. Communicate and apply technical proficiency in areas appropriate as a designer to produce a cohesive body of work.
 Course fee required.
-Prerequisites: DES 1100 (Grade C or higher) AND DES 1200 (Grade C or higher) AND DES 1300 (Grade C or higher).
+Prerequisites: DES 1100 (Grade C or higher) AND DES 1200 (Grade C or higher) (can be taken concurrently) AND DES 1300 (Grade C or higher).
 FA, SP.

 DES 2710.
 Typography I. 3 Hours.

 Study of basic layout, lettering, type design, identification of styles, and typographic history.
 Students learn how to use type as a basic element of graphic communication, how the use of different typefaces visually communicate a desired effect, and fundamental terminology of type specification.
 Consists of lectures, quizzes, and ongoing typographically-related projects intended to be of portfolio-quality. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Identify the basic anatomy of letterforms and articulate the nomenclature used in typography.
 2. Outline the history and evolution of type to classify and compare typefaces.
 3. Give examples of appropriate type selections for specific projects.
 4. Integrate the use of typographic grids in construction of page and interface layouts.
 5. Reorganize content and produce work that demonstrates visual hierarchy and expression through type.
 6. Evaluate the function vs form relationship of type to legibility and use.
 Course fee required.
-Prerequisites: DES 1300 (Grade C or higher); AND IXD 1300 (Grade C or higher) or SE 1400 (Grade C or higher).
+Prerequisites: DES 1300 (Grade C or higher); AND IXD 1300 (Grade C or higher) (can be concurrently enrolled) or SE 1400 (Grade C or higher).
 FA, SP.

 DES 2780.
 Making and Materials.
 3 Hours.

-This studio class introduces students to making and building projects in a physical environment.
+This class introduces students to making and building projects in a physical environment.
 Students explore multiple options for solving design problems then have the opportunity to choose materials based on the project needs.
 Students develop and practice and construction skills used in making quality design projects. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Explore and test a variety of materials and tools used in making and building creative projects.
 2. Pair appropriate tools and materials for desired design outcome.
 3. Demonstrate print production techniques and best practices.
 4. Explain and defend chosen materials and tools used.
 5. Demonstrate competency and quality of craftsmanship, ideas, and design.
 Course fee required.
 Prerequisites: DES 1100 (Grade C or higher) or DES 1300 (Grade C or higher).
 FA, SP.

 DES 3000.
 Design III.
 3 Hours.